Professor Lee currently teaches Post-colonial Literature, Modern Novel, Literary Criticism, Literary Theory and Film as Literature.

 Dr. Norton teaches courses in Shakespearean drama, 18th-century British literature, and American literature.
 He also teaches in the English core curriculum.
 Although primarily a Shakespearean, Norton’s academic interests are wide, and he enjoys uncovering and analyzing the life in Shakespeare and other literature in his classes and in his writing.
 Norton’s articles have appeared in Shakespeare, Early Modern Literary Studies, and Continuum Renaissance Drama.

 Norton is one of the leaders and developers of the Around-the-World Semester.
-He and his family, wife Erica, son Jack, and daughter Naomi, traveled around the world with the first ATW team in 2010.
-Norton worked with the 2012 ATW team in India and Bolivia.
+He and his family- wife Erica, sons Jack and Sheffield, and daughter Naomi- launched and helped lead ATW teams in 2010, 2012, and 2014.
 Through his work with the ATW semester, Norton has helped to design the Global Cultural Studies Minor and the International Studies Major.

 Some of Dr. Norton’s fondest memories at Concordia are from his years as head coach of the men's and women's tennis teams, 2005-2010.